a16z/jolt/book/src/how/sparse-constraint-systems.md

 the constraints that are turned off.

-To address both of these issues, for each cycle $j$ we have the prover commit to a binary flag $b_j$ indicating whether or not that precompile was actually executed at that cycle.
+To address both of these issues, for each cycle $j$ we have the prover commit to a binary flag $b_j$ indicating whether or not that pre-compile was actually executed at that cycle.

 For each cycle $j$ consider the $i$'th constraint that is part of the pre-compile, say:
 $$ \langle a_i, z \rangle \cdot \langle b_i, z \rangle  - \langle c_i, z \rangle = 0.$$

 Here, one should think of $z$ as an execution trace for the VM, i.e., a list of everything that happened at each and every cycle of VM.
-In Jolt, there are under 100 entries of $z$ per cycle (though as we add precompiles this number might grow).
+In Jolt, there are under 100 entries of $z$ per cycle (though as we add pre-compiles this number might grow).

 We modify each constraint by multiplying the left hand side by the binary flag $b_j$, i.e.,
 $$b_j \cdot \left(\langle a_i, z \rangle \cdot \langle b_i, z \rangle  - \langle c_i, z \rangle \right) = 0.$$